Design studio management

 I started with a double degree in Journalism and Television and followed that with a Bachelor of Education.
 With that I lectured in the design department at RMIT, and sat for extended periods on various design course advisory boards for TAFE, University and Private Providers.
 Inbetween I contributed to committees developing syllabus for VCE and university design courses.

-After lecturing, I co-founded Mackay Branson design, working as the General Manager for over 20 years before leaving to start the Design Business Council.
+After lecturing, I co-founded Mackay Branson design, working as the General Manager for over 20 years before leaving to start the Design Business Council where my major role is as a design business coach and mentor.

 I’ve used all those experiences to co-author the Design Studio Management program.
 I know it’s information needed in Australian Design studios.